Drug and Alcohol Rehab in Bromley

 The average amount of time spent in a drug and alcohol rehab in Bromley is around 28 days.

-However, this is the average for a full programme which involves both a detox and time for therapy and counselling.
+However, this is the average for a full programme which involves both detox and time for therapy and addiction counselling.

-The minimum amount of time needed to just detox is around 7-10 days, although under certain circumstances can be faster.
+The minimum amount of time needed to just a drug or alcohol detox is around 7-10 days, although under certain circumstances can be faster.

 How long you personally spend in rehab will be decided by a multitude of factors surrounding you and your addiction.

-For example, those who need more intense care for addictions that have been present for years will inevitably require longer in rehabilitation than those with newer, less severe addictions.
+For example, those who need more intense care for alcohol or drug addictions that have been present for years will inevitably require longer in rehabilitation than those with newer, less severe addictions.

 We will always recommend focusing on the journey ahead of you and the progress you have already made along the way, rather than on how long it is taking you to recover.